-- Schedule an "exit" interview with the Dean of Student & Faculty Development - Schedule a meeting with the Director of Finance to clear all financial obligations - Return all library and/or borrowed college materials - Return College I.D. badge
+- Schedule an "exit" interview with the Dean of Student & Faculty Development and the Director of Finance and Enrollment - Return all library and/or borrowed college materials - Return College I.D. badge

-REFER TO WITHDRAWAL POLICY (CNG-100.49).
+Refer to: WITHDRAWAL POLICY (CNG-10.49).

-THE STUDENT ASSOCIATION OF

-ST. ELIZABETH COLLEGE OF NURSING
+THE STUDENT ASSOCIATION OF ST. ELIZABETH COLLEGE OF NURSING